MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 Fill out the rest of the pull request by giving an appropriate title and supplying a description.
-The description box will contain a pull request template to fill out.
-Ensure that the option to allow edits by maintainers box is selected (see :ref:`reviewer_edits` for details).
+The description box will contain a pull request template to fill out - this can be completed now, or edited later before passing to review.

+Finally, ensure that the option to allow edits by maintainers is selected (see :ref:`reviewer_edits` for details).

 .. image:: images/gh_screenshots/maintainer_edit_light.png